hledchem/chemworkbenchv2/docs/developer-guide/adding-math-functions.md

 - How to implement multiple related transforms
 - How to expose them through a unified wrapper (`smooth()`)
 - How to keep functions pure and technique-agnostic

+- ### Example: Adding Normalization Functions

+Normalization functions in `math_spectral.py` demonstrate:

+- How to implement multiple related transforms
+- How to expose them through a unified wrapper (`normalize()`)
+- How to keep functions pure and technique-agnostic